 “Because of our bereavement, I have decided to withdraw from my commitment to the opening ceremony of the Olympics, but Claire and I will continue our work with the productions Richard III and Twelfth Night at Shakespeare’s Globe and in the West End.”

-Mark spoke about the jolt of sorrow that he experienced for years following the death of Natasha, who died of a sudden brain hemorrhage on a flight from New York to Heathrow in the later days.
+Mark spoke about the jolt of sorrow that he experienced for years following the death of Natasha, who died of a sudden brain hemorrhage on a flight from New York to Heathrow in the latter days.

 Mark said that even after the death of Natasha, he talked with her and he strongly believed Natasha’s soul exists somewhere in the universe.